sballesteros/linked-data-registry/README.md

-linked data package registry
+linked container registry
 ============================

-A [CouchDB](http://couchdb.apache.org/) powered data registry for linked data packages.
+A [CouchDB](http://couchdb.apache.org/) powered data registry for semantic containers.

 Inspired by the [npm registry](https://github.com/isaacs/npmjs.org) but different because:

 - build from the start for [linked data](http://en.wikipedia.org/wiki/Linked_data)
-- data package are served as [JSON-LD](http://json-ld.org) or [JSON interpreded as JSON-LD](http://json-ld.org/spec/latest/json-ld/#interpreting-json-as-json-ld) and using the semantic of [schema.org](http://schema.org)
+- containers are served as [JSON-LD](http://json-ld.org) or [JSON interpreded as JSON-LD](http://json-ld.org/spec/latest/json-ld/#interpreting-json-as-json-ld) and using the semantic of [schema.org](http://schema.org)
 - semantic search is supported

 A client is in development [here](https://github.com/standard-analytics/ldpm).